 As with any other “modified” animals in the pet trade, these fish have seen their share of controversy.
 Modified fish are certainly not new to the hobby.
 Even hundreds of years ago, fish were being selectively bred for their appearance, fancy goldfish being the classic example.
 Designer clownfish are a more recent fad in saltwater aquaria.
 While the color changes are induced in the GloFish by injecting the protein, the goldfish and clownfish are selectively bred to promote naturally-occurring mutations like abnormal color, bulging eyes, stunted growth or other features.

-Some opponents of GloFish compare their alteration to the practice of dying or tattooing fish to change their color.
+Some opponents of GloFish compare their alteration to the practice of dyeing or tattooing fish to change their color.
+The GloFish discussed here are not dyed.
 The change in the GloFish occurs in the embryotic stage of the first generation and is then passed on naturally to its offspring.
-Dying or tattooing to change color or pattern is modification done to otherwise natural adult fish.
+Dyeing or tattooing to change color or pattern is modification done to otherwise natural adult fish.
 Some of these fish are tattooed or injected with a bright colors to change their outward appearance.
-Artificially dyed fish are exposed to a very acidic solution that removes their naturally protective slime coat, then dipped dye solution to change their color (in some ways like dying an Easter egg).
-Dying, injecting and tattooing are very harmful processes.
+Artificially dyed fish are exposed to a very acidic solution that removes their naturally protective slime coat, then dipped dye solution to change their color (in some ways like dyeing an Easter egg).
+Dyeing, injecting and tattooing are very harmful processes.
 The survival rates are low, and the color result is usually not permanent, fading within a few months.
 GloFish color is permanent, passed on genetically, and doesn’t affect the health or behavior of the fish.